Probing thermal fluctuations through scalar test particles: Velocity dispersions induced by the field fluctuations

 \section{Velocity dispersions induced by the field fluctuations}

 We now start the presentation of the main results of this work.
 As discussed in the introduction, we separate the contributions to the dispersions in two parts, one that comes from the thermal bath only, and exists regardless of the boundary, and the additional effects appearing when the boundary is present.
 As we shall see, the scalar field boundary-modified vacuum state is such that when in presence of a heat reservoir, unexpected effects appear.
 We start by studying the ever present thermal-induced dispersions.
-Notice that the dispersions depend on the spatial dimension and the chosen switching function.

 In what follows, we shall use the superscripts $(1)$ or $(2)$ to indicate the choice of switching defined by Eqs. (\ref{eq11}) and (\ref{eq12}), respectively, and a subscript $D$ indicating the spatial dimension.